moleculerjs/database/docs/README.md

 ## `insert`
 `insert(entity: object)`

 Insert an entity.
-It returns the saved entity.
+It returns the stored entity.

 ## `insertMany`
 `insertMany(entities: Array<object>)`

 Insert multiple entities.
-It returns the saved entities.
+It returns the stored entities.

 ## `updateById`
 `updateById(id: any, changes: object, opts: object)`

 Update an entity by ID.
-The `changes` contains the changed properties of entity.
+The `changes` contains the changed properties of the entity.
 It returns the updated entity.

 > If the adapter supports the raw changes, you can enable it with `opts.raw = true`.
-In this case, the changes is not manipulated, instead passed directly to the database client.
+In this case, the `changes` is not manipulated but passed directly to the database client.

 ## `updateMany`
 `updateMany(query: object, changes: object, opts: object)`

 Update multiple entities by query.
 The `changes` contains the changed properties of entity.
 It returns the number of updated entities.

 > If the adapter supports the raw changes, you can enable it with `opts.raw = true`.
-In this case, the changes is not manipulated, instead passed directly to the database client.
+In this case, the `changes` is not manipulated but passed directly to the database client.

 ## `replaceById`
 `replaceById(id: any, entity: object)`